jmanero/net-block/README.md

   property1: value3
 ```

-A root address in CIDR form must be provided that encapsulates all of the given subnets.
-Subnets are an array of objects with, at least, an `address` property containing a CIDR string.
-Additional properties may be provided for annotations.
+A `root` address in CIDR form that encapsulates all of the given subnets must be provided.
+The `subnets` property is an array of objects with, at least, an `address` property containing a CIDR string.
+Additional properties may be provided for metadata.

 Run `bundle exec nb help` for detailed CLI usage.